griphiam/markphilpot_com/content/2016/anime_summer_first.md

 ### [New Game!](https://hummingbird.me/anime/new-game)

 *Shirobako* this definitely isn't, but just the kind of cute fluff one needs to offset some of the more serious shows.
 Let's see if "working on a game" is more than just pretense.
-I have a feeling however that it will basically shoujo hijinks -- not that there is anything wrong with that (in moderation at least).
+I have a feeling however that it will basically revolve around shoujo hijinks -- not that there is anything wrong with that (in moderation at least).

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/new-game){: .link-nb}